 Remember the cliche: if you never try, you have already failed.

 Meryl Streep kept going for auditions even when someone rejected her by saying that she was ugly.
 Steven Spielberg was rejected by the University of Southern California School of Theater, Film, and Television — thrice.

 A lot of successful people achieve what they did by not caring about the result.
 If you keep thinking about the results, the journey gets bumpy.
 Just do what you have to do.

 We should ask ourselves if we are going in the right direction once in a while — to keep a check on us — but waking up every day with this thought is not healthy.
 Believe in your decision and review every couple of months or so.

 So what if you failed?
 Many people are waiting to tell you, see, we said so.
 Don’t take it personally.
 We care about our ego too much.
 Ego is not real.

 Failures and success are parts of life and they come and go.
 Don’t make them anything more than that.
 Don’t let them define you.

-As long as you have a medical insurance and you save a little bit every month — you are good to go.
+As long as you have medical insurance and you save a little bit every month — you are good to go.
 What is to be done with the rest?
-It makes more money and then all of that together makes more, and then what?
+It makes more money, and then all of that together makes more, and then what?
 If your ambition is to buy a Ferrari and a big beach house, it is okay.